Food safety library

 Cod

-Yes — plain cooked cod is a lean, hypoallergenic protein.
-Good for sensitive stomachs.
+Plain cooked cod is a bland, easily-digested white fish — great for sensitive stomachs.

 Cottage Cheese